Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 # accounts/views.py
 from django.contrib.auth.forms import UserCreationForm from django.urls import reverse_lazy
-from django.views import generic
+from django.views.generic import CreateView

-class SignUpView(generic.CreateView):
+class SignUpView(CreateView):
     form_class = UserCreationForm
     success_url = reverse_lazy('login')
     template_name = 'signup.html'
 ```

 We’re subclassing the generic class-based view `CreateView` in our `SignUpView` class.
 We specify the use of the built-in `UserCreationForm` and the not-yet-created template at `signup.html`.
-And we use `reverse_lazy` to redirect the user to the login page upon successful registration.
+We then use `reverse_lazy` to redirect the user to the login page upon successful registration.

 **STRETCH CHALLENGE**: Why use `reverse_lazy` instead of `reverse`?